Trajectory Optimization with Optimization-Based Dynamics: Examples

 The system has $n = 12$ states and $m = 3$ controls that are first projected using (\ref{cone_projection}) before being applied to dynamics.
 The planning horizon is $T = 61$ and time step is $h = 0.05$.
 The controls are initialized with small random values, the initial pose is offset from the target, and the rocket has initial downward velocity.
 A constraint enforces the rocket's final pose, a zero velocity, vertical-orientation configuration in a landing zone.
-The scaling parameter $s$ is set to one.

 The optimizer requires 547 iterations and takes 8.1 seconds to find a plan that successfully reorients the rocket prior to landing while respecting the thrust constraints.
 Without the cone constraint, the optimizer requires 521 iterations and 1.9 seconds to find a solution.
 However, the thrust cone constraint is violated at the first time steps.
-The position trajectory is shown in Fig. \ref{rocket_ghost}.
+The optimized position trajectory is shown in Fig. \ref{rocket_ghost}.